-Lately several VPs of Sales have approached us or been referred to us.
+Lately several VPs of Sales have approached me or been referred to me.
 Some want help understanding what is happening with their sales force.
 Others are new to the role and “need to make sure this goes right” to prove they can do it.
-Others are concerned that they might “short change the team with gaps” in their skillset.
+Others are concerned that they might “short change the team with gaps” in their skill set.

 Before we get to what to look for in a VP of Sales, we first have to answer the seemingly simple and obvious question of where you are now and where you want to get to.
 Steve Martin describes the different stages of a sales organization in this HBR article.
 Are you a startup adding product lines, establishing a brand and market presence, hiring sales people as fast as you can?
 Are you getting competition pressure and need to differentiate yourself?
 Or perhaps you’ve won the battle and need to maintain your position and standing.
 Maybe you have been around for a while and are seeing increasingly diminished returns and need to clean house a bit...

 And while each stage requires a different skill set in the VP of Sales you hire, whether you're a startup or an established small company looking for accelerated growth, or if you have new division or a territory that is under performing, your VP has the daunting task of building a sales model, recruiting (or culling) a team, and personally developing that team.

 What 8 competencies are necessary for a VP of Sales to do that?
 What questions should be answered to determine these competencies?

 What is their impression of themselves as a leader?
 Do they believe, look, act, and sound the part?
 Do they focus on their ability to lead, or their team’s ability to follow?
 What do they do when their strategies do not align with others, can they still get to the desired outcome and consistent results?
 How do they make decisions; top down, bottom up, or a combination?
 Do they take strategic actions to achieve a written and shared goal, or act for the sake of action?
 How do they prioritize time on the team (not in it)?

 - Strategic Thinker